claresudbery/clare-wiki-ably/pages/think/life/health.md

         - You must check with your test provider that the test meets the standards.
 You may not be able to travel if it does not.
         - You will need to find a private test provider to take a test.
     6. Do another "2 day" PCR test in England after arriving (this has to be ordered in advance).
+      - You need proof of having ordered this day 2 test - there's a booking reference number which you have to enter into the passenger locator form.
     7. Wear a "surgical mask" at the airport and on the plane.
+      - This seems to mean the blue papery kind, and if you don't have one they will give you one (and ask you to replace your non-surgical mask with it).
   - [List of red, green and amber countries](https://www.gov.uk/guidance/red-amber-and-green-list-rules-for-entering-england) (search for the name of the country you're interested in, then scroll up to see which list it's in)
   - Info on [whether you need a new passport due to Brexit](https://check-passport-for-travel-to-europe.homeoffice.gov.uk/) (basically if it's less than 10 years old and has at least six months before it expires, even if it was issued before Brexit, it's probably fine).
   - [Order a Day 2 test kit](https://www.find-travel-test-provider.service.gov.uk/test-type/green) for use after arrival in England from an amber list country